mrhillsman/cert-genaieng-obsidian/08-machine-learning-with-python/module04/Building Unsupervised Learning Models.md

 	- scales better than t-SNE
 	- preserves the global structure of the data often providing higher cluster performance than t-SNE

+*simulated data using scikit-learn make_blobs* same data from two different perspectives (above and looking at an edge) you can see there is a little overlap between the yellow and purple clusters we will project the data onto two dimensions using pca, t-sne, and umap

 ![[videoframe_183472.png]]

+PCA
+- blobs separated effectively
+- normally distributed
+- only differences between them are their means and variances (blobs are linearly correlated so PCA is expected to perform well)

 ![[videoframe_193472.png]]

+t-SNE

 ![[videoframe_205935.png]]